DevCycleHQ/devcycle-docs/docs/sdk/sdk-proxy/index.md

 ## Architecture

-Below is an example of the connections that are made by a server SDK in various configurations to help better understand the deployment options and hw

 ### Without SDK Proxy

 Each instance of a local bucketing SDK will connect to the DevCycle Config CDN; as well as the DevCycle Events API to